On This Page

 - Price carparks to discourage all-day parking

-- Variable parking pricing during peak periods would encourage turnover and provide spaces for retail consumers
+- Variable parking pricing during peak periods encourages turnover and provides spaces for retail consumers

 - Make it easier to find a park for shoppers